 - Add cucumbers to jars and fill with brine

 Stuff your jars with cucumbers, then slowly add brine until you’ve covered the cucumbers.
 Because we won’t be boiling and sealing our jars to store for months, you don’t have to follow all the rules traditional canning requires (like filling brine within a 1/4 inch of the top).

-- Lid, refrigerate and let sit for 2-3 days before eating
+- Lid, refrigerate, and let sit for 2-3 days before eating

 Lid, refrigerate and start enjoying after 2-3 days!
-You should store these pickles in your fridge and can safely eat for up to 1 month.
+You should store these pickles in your fridge and can safely eat them for up to 1 month.

-To make the spicier “adult ” version of these, follow the same process, but add 1 bay leaf, an extra 1 or 2 garlic cloves, and 1 tsp. red pepper flakes (onions and red peppers are great to throw into to the mix as well) per jar.
-Also add an extra 3/4 Tbsp of salt to the brine.
+To make the spicier “adult ” version of these, follow the same process, but add 1 bay leaf, an extra 1 or 2 garlic cloves, and 1 tsp. red pepper flakes (onions and red peppers are great to throw into the mix as well) per jar.
+Also, add an extra 3/4 Tbsp of salt to the brine.